MENU CLOSE

 2018-2019

-Co-organizer of The Political Imaginary of Waiting, (2018-2019), a year-long graduate students reading group and a public screening/lecture series exploring the politics, poetics and aesthetics of waiting through the lens of media and communication studies.
-This project culminated with a workshop led by guest artists Ruanne Abou-Rahme and Basel Abbas on decolonial artistic practices and political activism.
+Co-organizer of The Political Imaginary of Waiting, a year-long graduate student working group and public screening and lecture series exploring the politics, poetics, and aesthetics of waiting through the lens of media studies.
+This project, in collaboration with Concordia University’s Global Emergent Media Lab and La Lumiere collective, culminated in an artist-led workshop on decolonial artistic practices.

 2016